Casecommons/pg_search/README.md

     [the PostgreSQL documentation for text search triggers](http://www.postgresql.org/docs/current/static/textsearch-features.html#TEXTSEARCH-UPDATE-TRIGGERS).
     If you have any pre-existing data don't forget to update the newly-created tsvector columns with the expression that your trigger function uses.

+    However you cannot dump a trigger and its function to `schema.rb`.
+Instead, you need to switch to using the native PostgreSQL SQL format schema dump.
+    In your `config/application.rb` you should set

+        config.active_record.schema_format = :sql

+    Read more about it here: http://guides.rubyonrails.org/migrations.html#types-of-schema-dumps

 ### Configuring ranking and ordering

 #### :ranked_by (Choosing a ranking algorithm)